EventStore/EventStore/README.md

 ![Build](https://github.com/EventStore/EventStore/actions/workflows/build-container-focal.yml/badge.svg)

 ## Documentation
 Documentation is located in the [`docs`](/docs) folder.
 It's orchestrated in the separate [documentation repository](https://github.com/EventStore/documentation).
 It's available online at https://developers.eventstore.com/.
+This documentation guide contains information about the server and clients/APIs.

 Read more in the [documentation contribution guidelines](./CONTRIBUTING.md#documentation).

+Learn more about event streams here: https://developers.eventstore.com/server/v22.10/streams.html#metadata-and-reserved-names

 ## Community
 We have a community discussion space at [Event Store Discuss](https://discuss.eventstore.com/).
 If you prefer [Discord](https://discord.com/), there is also an #eventstore channel in the [DDD-CQRS-ES](https://discord.gg/H6AzpmBA) Discord community ([Sign-up information](https://github.com/ddd-cqrs-es/community)).